-Developing a marketing plan helps to both structure the efforts of marketing teams and to ensure that marketing actions are consistent with each other.
+Developing a digital marketing plan helps to structure the work of marketing team and to ensure that marketing campaigns and strategies are consistent with each other.
 Your aim is to improve the reach to your audience and future buyers, but also to look at the particular strategies that work for your company in order to increase business for your services.
-In this article, we’ll look at the steps you should follow to create a marketing plan that’s truly effective.
+In this article, we’ll look at the steps you should follow to create a marketing plan that’s truly effective for your business.

 1. Define your marketing targets

-To create a marketing plan that you can have confidence in, you need to start by setting some SMART objectives (Specific, Measurable, Achievable, Realistic, and Time-based).
+To create a marketing plan that you have confidence in, you need to start by setting some SMART objectives (Specific, Measurable, Achievable, Realistic, and Time-based).
 These can be both qualitative and quantitative targets.

 For example, “increasing sales” is not a SMART objective.
 But a SMART objective could be to “increase sales revenue by 30% in the next 6 months.”

-Generally speaking, your marketing targets will be based on the strategic targets set by the executive team, in particular those relating to turnover.
+Generally speaking, your marketing targets will be based on the strategic targets set by the executive team, in particular those relating to turnover or sales.
 It is also important to ensure that your marketing targets are aligned with the company’s sales goals.